SSameer20/DeFarm/README.md

 # 🌾 DeHarvest — Web Application

-**DeHarvest** is the official Web3 interface for the **AgriChain Ecosystem** — a decentralized, blockchain-powered agricultural investment and profit-sharing platform.
+**DeHarvest** is the official Web3 interface for the **Agriculture Ecosystem** — a decentralized, blockchain-powered agricultural investment and profit-sharing platform.
-This dApp enables users to connect wallets, stake $AGRO tokens, vote on crop strategies, and purchase fresh produce at discounted rates.
+This dApp enables users to connect wallets, stake $DHAR tokens, vote on crop strategies, and purchase fresh produce at discounted rates.

 ---

 ## 🚀 Features

-- 🔐 **Wallet Authentication** (MetaMask / Phantom / Solflare)
+- 🔐 **Wallet Authentication** Phantom
 - 💸 **Stake $DHAR Tokens** to support real-world farming
 - 📈 **View Farming Yield & Profit Distribution**
 - 🗳️ **DAO Voting** on crop types and farming strategies